medialab/artoo/scrape.md

 ### Retrievers

-Ok, but now that you know what kind of array you want to be returned, you need to specify how to retrieve the wanted data.
+Now that you know what kind of array you want to be returned, you need to specify how to retrieve the wanted data.

 There are three ways to get what you want with `artoo.scrape`: